 - Lighter Version: Skip the sauce (if you must), brush buns with butter or oil, and sprinkle with sesame or everything bagel seasoning.

-How to Make Keto Cheeseburger Sliders (Low-Carb)
+How to Make Keto Burger Sliders

 How to Make Bacon Cheeseburger Sliders